Novart-projects/ImageFilter/readme.md

 ## How to build

 Go to cmake `cmake-build-debug` and use command `make ImageProcessor`.
-You will have executable binary file `ImageProcessor` in the same folder `cmake-build-debug`.
+You will have executable binary file `ImageProcessor` at the same folder `cmake-build-debug`.

 ## How to use
 To apply sequence of filters on image use this arguments pattern: